EduardoRFS/eduardorfs.github.io/source/_posts/weakening_on_linear_f.md

 And as shown above, weakening can be done on the Linear System F, which is contrary to some beliefs:

-> [MZZ10] - we cannot encode linear sums in System F◦ as presented so far
+> [MZZ10] - we cannot encode linear sums in System F° as presented so far

 > [Church encoding of linear types](https://oleg.fi/gists/posts/2019-06-26-linear-church-encodings.html#encoding-of-with) - Unfortunate, but known fact.
 So, we cannot (at least obviously) simulate A & B using something else.